 - Commercial and transactional keywords overlap.
 Words like “buy,” “price,” and “coupon” will be included in commercial queries.

+I’ll explain.
+Let’s say that most of your organic search traffic comes from informational keywords.
 These are valuable keywords, but they indicate low awareness and low purchase intent.
 You can create a super thorough, long-form piece of content that targets your information keywords.
+The secret?

 - Your content should completely match the searcher’s intent.